 Among travel credit cards, the Delta SkyMiles® Blue American Express Card is fairly cut and dry.
 The card doesn’t offer a lot of special benefits or perks, but it doesn’t charge for them, either.

-Once you sign up for your card and receive it in the mail, you’ll earn 2X Miles per dollar at restaurants, now worldwide.
+Once you sign up for your card and receive it in the mail, you’ll earn 2X Miles per dollar at restaurants, now worldwide, and 2X Miles per dollar spend on Delta purchases.
 You'll also earn and 1X Mile on all other eligible purchases.
 The miles you earn are Delta SkyMiles®, meaning they are good for redemption on Delta Air Lines and some of their partners.

 Beyond the earning structure, you’ll also earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months.
 You’ll also receive a 20% savings in the form of a statement credit after you use your Card on eligible Delta in-flight purchases of food, beverages, and audio headsets.